-Jane Finnis studied expressive arts at the University of Brighton in the 1980s and went on to become Director of Lighthouse for ten years, playing a key role in helping to establish Brighton as a creative media city.
-After a lot of hard work, an Arts Council innovation award and a visit from the Queen, she left to become Chief Executive of Culture24, an internationally recognised independent charity and an important force in building digital capacity in the arts and heritage sector. .
+"I was Director of Lighthouse for ten years and played a key role in helping to establish Brighton as a creative media city.
+After a lot of hard work, an Arts Council innovation award and a visit from the Queen, I left to become Chief Executive of the national charity Culture24.

 "What drew me to the expressive arts course at Brighton in 1984 was its cross-disciplinary philosophy.
 The intersection, interaction and play between music, film, photography and installation was for me more interesting, exciting and rich then studying any single discipline alone.